Daniel-KM/Omeka-plugin-UniversalViewer/README.md

     ));
 ```

+Arguments may be "class", "style", "locale" and "config".
+All mechanisms share
-All mechanisms share the same arguments and all of them are optional.
+the same arguments and all of them are optional.

 If collections are organized hierarchically with the plugin [CollectionTree], it
 will be used to build manifests for collections.

-The display of multiple records (items or collections) is supported:
+The display of multiple records (items and/or collections) is supported:

 ```php
     // Array of multiple records with the helper.